- Allergic Living - http://allergicliving.com -

-Then earlier this year, Donald Kasarda, a PhD collaborator with the U.S. Department of Agriculture, stepped up to the bread board with answers.
+Then in February 2013, Donald Kasarda, a PhD collaborator with the U.S. Department of Agriculture, stepped up to the bread board with answers.
 After a trip back into historical agricultural data from the 1900s to today, he published a paper in the Journal of Agricultural and Food Chemistry that largely puts the gluten content conjecture to rest.

 Karsarda found that overall protein levels in wheat have remained fairly stable since the early part of the 20th century.
 He also notes that it wasn’t until recently that the protein content of wheat could be measured, so it likely wasn’t a deciding factor for those breeding wheat in ancient times.